This vegan stuffed peppers recipe (aka Posne Punjene Paprike in Serbia) uses simple ingredients that together create a beautiful and nourishing meal.

 Stuffing is my favourite way to prepare peppers unless they’re roasted with other vegetables and tossed through a salad like in this Vegan Mediterranean Couscous Salad.

-Growing up in a vegetarian household we ate a lot of vegetables, and peppers were my dad’s favourite.
+Growing up in a vegetarian household, we ate a lot of vegetables, and peppers were my dad’s favourite.
 He would eat them raw on top of a beautiful thick slice of Italian bread, with some butter and fresh garlic.

-Variations of these vegan stuffed peppers
+Variations of these vegan stuffed capsicums

-- Roasted potatoes
+- Mashed potatoes

-- Green salad
+- A simple garden salad

-- Thick pieces of good-quality bread
+- A thick slice of good-quality bread

 Can you freeze stuffed peppers?